Tao-te ching comments

 Commentary

-The second, is about a method attested in Orthodox Christianity by monks living in total isolation and practicing hesychast prayer.
+This ability is attested in the Orthodox Christianity by monks living in total isolation and practicing hesychast prayer.
+We read in a paper that this prayer may have as result the contemplation of God's intent.
+That is, the Real.

 --